2019 Spring Break Fun in Atlanta

 Staying in town for spring break?
 There are plenty of ways to keep your kids entertained around Atlanta.
-Also check out 60+ free things to do around Atlanta and 250 more ideas for family fun.

 Head to a Museum

 Atlanta has a variety of awesome museums each member of the family will enjoy.
 Try Fernbank Museum of Natural History for scientific discoveries or outdoor play in Fernbank’s WildWoods, the High Museum of Art for art viewing and artistic play or the Children’s Museum of Atlanta or Center for Puppetry Arts for more indoor fun.
 Read about the best family memberships at local museums and attractions to get a good deal when visiting.

 Plan a Staycation in Atlanta

 Do you have a couple of days to burn, but you’d rather not spend them on an airplane or driving for hours?
 Try a staycation in our fun and beautiful city.
 Check out our itinerary for the best staycation in Atlanta.
 Also, check out our story on best Atlanta hotels with kid-friendly amenities.